Skip links and keyboard navigation

 Your application will be assessed, and written notification of the outcome provided.

-The State Archivist may seek additional information, clarification and/or action from your agency if necessary.
+The State Archivist may seek additional information, clarification and/or action from your public authority if necessary.

-Retain your completed application and written notification from the State Archivist in addition to your agency's usual destruction documentation.
+Retain your completed application and written notification from the State Archivist in addition to the usual destruction documentation kept by your public authority.

-Disposal authorisation will be required if the impacted records are:
+Disposal authorisation will be required if the impacted public records are:

 How to apply

-The State Archivist may seek additional information, clarification and/or action from your agency if necessary.
+The State Archivist may seek additional information, clarification and/or action from your public authority if necessary.

-Retain your completed application and written notification from the State Archivist in addition to normal destruction documentation.
+For damaged public records applications, retain your completed application and written notification from the State Archivist in addition to your normal destruction documentation.

 Apply a sentence

-The following steps will help you apply the correct sentence to your records:
+The following steps will help you apply the correct sentence to your public records:

-- Know which business areas to talk to if you need more information about a record or file
+• Know which business areas to talk to if you need more information about a public record or file

-- Decide which retention and disposal schedule covers your records
+• Decide which retention and disposal schedule covers your public records

-- Work out the function and activity your records fall under in the retention and disposal schedule
+• Work out the function and activity your public records fall under in the retention and disposal schedule

-- Identify which record class applies to your records.
-If there are several classes that could apply, use the longest minimum retention period
+• Identify which disposal authorisation applies to your public records.
+If more than one disposal authorisation could apply, use the longest applicable minimum retention period

-- Calculate the destruction date by using the disposal trigger in the schedule.
+• Calculate the destruction date by using the disposal trigger in the retention and disposal schedule.
 This may not be possible if a business outcome is not yet known.
-If in doubt, flag the records for review.
+If in doubt, flag the public records for later review.

 Bulk sentencing

-Additionally if you want to sentence a large quantity of records, you can review a sample rather than each individual record.
+Additionally, if you want to sentence a large quantity of public records, you can review a sample rather than each individual public record.

-You need to be confident you've made an accurate and informed decision, so the sample size you choose should be based on the quality of information available to you and the level of risk involved.
+You need to be confident that you can make an accurate and informed decision when using this approach, so the sample size you choose should be based on the quality of information available to you and the level of risk involved.

 Sentencing at the file level

-Files may contain records with different minimum retention periods.
-All files with multiple retention periods must be kept for the longest minimum retention period.
+Files may contain public records with different minimum retention periods.
+All files with multiple retention periods must be kept for the longest applicable minimum retention period.

-If files have more than one part to them, especially if they relate to large projects, ongoing activities, or include different formats and types of records. then the file parts should be sentenced as one file and kept for the longest minimum retention period.
+Some files have more than one part to them – especially if they relate to large projects, ongoing activities, or include different formats and types of public records.
+In these instances, all of the file parts should be retained and sentenced as one file once the longest applicable minimum retention period has been met.

-Generally, if records have the same minimum retention period, the GRDS takes precedence.
-If records have different minimum retention periods, then your retention and disposal schedule will take precedence if it is current and up-to-date.
+Generally, if public records have the same minimum retention period, the GRDS takes precedence.
+If public records have different minimum retention periods, then your core business retention and disposal schedule – if it is current, up-to-date, and reflects the value of your public records – will take precedence over the GRDS.

-At times, you may not be able to find an appropriate record class to sentence records because:
+At times, you may not be able to find an appropriate disposal authorisation to sentence public records because:

-- The scope note of the record class does not match
+• The scope note of the disposal authorisation does not match

-- There is a variation in terms used to describe the records in the retention and disposal schedule.
+• There is a variation in terms used to describe the public records in the retention and disposal schedule.

-Before you decide that you can't sentence your records:
+Before you decide that you can't sentence your public records:

-- Think about the similarities between the record being sentenced and the record classes listed in the retention and disposal schedule—think broadly about the original intent of the record class
+• Think about the similarities between the public record being sentenced and the disposal authorisations listed in the retention and disposal schedule—think broadly about the original intent of the disposal authorisation

-- Check the appraisal log for the retention and disposal schedule in question (if available)–this may provide further background information about each record class
+• Check the appraisal log for the retention and disposal schedule in question (if available) – this may provide further background information about each disposal authorisation to help with your sentencing decision

-- Talk to relevant business managers—understanding the business process or activity the records relate to will help determine which record class fits best.
+• Talk to relevant business managers—understanding the business process or activity relevant to the public records will help determine which disposal authorisation fits best.

 Resentencing